 Mediprocity User DO and DO NOT Policy

-By creating an account on Mediprocity and using the service you have bound yourself to the this policy and will observe and report abuse to Mediprocity.
+By creating an account on Mediprocity and using the service you have bound yourself to this policy and will observe and report abuse to Mediprocity.

 - Comply with all applicable laws, including, without limitation, state and federal patient privacy laws, intellectual property laws, export control laws, tax laws, and regulatory requirements